AvatarJoshi/election-analysis/README.md

     - **Diana DeGette: 73.8% of the vote (272,892 votes) (WINNER)**
     - Raymon Anthony Doane: 3.1% of the vote (11,606 votes)

+- The winner of the election was Diana DeGette.
+We congratulate them on their victory.